 That academic success, however, is not won by sacrificing either the enjoyment of the process of learning, or a richer experience of education; the academic results the pupils have produced are only possible because of those two vital elements.
 While pupils are expected to work hard, The Grange is no academic sweatshop (as, we hope, so much of the rest of this website shows).
 The fact that GCSE and A-Level choices allow pupils so much freedom to play to their strengths and study the subjects they enjoy reinforces the process of producing fully-rounded individuals.

-From the earliest days in Kindergarten through to the Sixth Form, we attempt to instil good habits of learning, appropriate rigour and a joy in discovering the world around.
+From the earliest days in Reception through to the Sixth Form, we attempt to instill good habits of learning, appropriate rigour and a joy in discovering the world around.
 Seeking to ally the very best of traditional methods of teaching with knowledge of exciting recent developments in our understanding of pupils' learning styles and needs, we are seeking to develop a truly modern education that still preserves what is of value from the past.
 Increasingly, new technology is playing a central role in this process.

 However, at the heart of teaching and learning at The Grange is the outstanding, mutually respectful and constructive relationship between pupils and teachers.
 It is that, above all, which inspires our pupils to learn, and our staff to go so often beyond the call of duty to ensure young people at all stages do their best.